iterative/workshop-uncool-mlops/docs/3-online-reproducibility.md

 While this is enough for our use case (small dataset, small model), your project would often require more compute resources.

-[CML Self-Hosted Runners](https://cml.dev/doc/self-hosted-runners) allows you to allocate cloud instances (or on-premise machines) and use them in your GitHub actions workflow.
+[CML Self-Hosted Runners](https://cml.dev/doc/self-hosted-runners) allow you to allocate cloud instances (or on-premise machines) and use them in your GitHub actions workflow.